 Aiding in the diagnosis of recent infection with Chikungunya virus detecting IgG antibodies in patients with recent travel to endemic areas and a compatible clinical syndrome

 Chikungunya virus (ChikV) is a single-stranded RNA alphavirus and a member of the Togaviridae family of viruses.
 The name Chikungunya is derived from the language of the Makonde ethnic groups in southeast Africa and means "that which bends" or "stooped walk."
 This is in reference to the hunched-over appearance of infected individuals due to the characteristically painful and incapacitating arthralgia caused by the virus.
 ChikV is endemic throughout Africa, India, and, more recently, the Caribbean islands.
-In 2014, the first case of autochthonous, or local transmission, in the United States occurred in Florida.
+In 2014, the first case of autochthonous, or local transmission, in the US occurred in Florida.

 Humans are the primary reservoir for ChikV and Aedes species mosquitos are the primary vectors for transmission.
 Unlike other mosquito-borne viruses such as West Nile virus and Dengue, the majority of individuals who are exposed to ChikV become symptomatic, with the most severe manifestations observed at the extremes of age and in those with suppressed immunity.
 Once exposed to ChikV, individuals develop lasting immunity and protection from reinfection.